yayoi-chi/yaya-world/content/en/gallery/misc/index.md

     caption: What happened!?
 Why am I?
 Is this heaven?
   - image: OMFG.png
     caption: Crazy fun GM event
+  - image: ThatsALotofRed.png
+    caption: Sooo much red in one spot!
 ---

 This is my Wall o' ADVENTURE!
 Currently its a bunch of random screenshots from [Fiesta Online](http://fiesta.gamingo.com).
 In the future I plan on putting other screenshots from other games that don't fit with a particular theme or story here.
 I think I'll have more specific galleries for screenshots and peektures that have some kind of theme, but these are all I have at the moment.